Characters: The Angry Beavers

 - Jerk with a Heart of Gold —> Jerk with a Heart of Jerk

 - For example, in "Dag's List", Daggett comes come one day after getting thrashed by random thugs.
 Norbert promptly gets him an organizing notebook so he'll remember who to get even with next time.
 The reason?
 A brotherly prank to get Dag even more thrashed.
+Not to mention he later takes advantage of Dag's new feared reputation in order to get his friends' possessions.
 Thankfully, it backfires by the end of the episode.

 - Jerk with a Heart of Gold —> Jerk with a Heart of Jerk